python/cpython/Doc/reference/datamodel.rst

 implemented before for compatibility concerns, like the method resolution order in case of multiple inheritance.

-This manual is not up-to-date with respect to new-style classes.
-For now, please see http://www.python.org/doc/newstyle/ for more information.
+While this manual aims to provide comprehensive coverage of Python's class mechanics, it may still be lacking in some areas when it comes to its coverage of new-style classes.
+Please see http://www.python.org/doc/newstyle/ for sources of additional information.

 .. index::
    single: class; new-style
    single: class; classic
    single: class; old-style

-The plan is to eventually drop old-style classes, leaving only the semantics of new-style classes.
-This change will probably only be feasible in Python 3.0.
+Old-style classes are removed in Python 3.0, leaving only the semantics of new-style classes.

 .. _specialnames: